bjuergens/automatic-gui-testing/envs/gui_env/README.md

 The environments can also be started on a headless server or on your local machine with a virtual desktop.
 This has the advantage of not interfering with something else on your desktop.
-To do this, install `xvfb`, for example with `sudo apt install xvfb` and then run the following command in the root directory of this project:
+To do this, install `xvfb`, for example with `sudo apt install xvfb` and then run the following command in the root directory of this project, where `monkey_tester.py` contains the example script from above:

-`PYTHONPATH=$(pwd) xvfb-run -s "-screen 0 448x448x24" python envs/gui_env/test_env.py`
+`PYTHONPATH=$(pwd) xvfb-run -s "-screen 0 448x448x24" python monkey_tester.py`